Skip to main content

 All the Narrative Reports written between 1938 and 1965 have been catalogued for more information about this series please see our Fact Sheets.
 The simplest way to find Narrative Reports in the collection is to use the basic search and type ‘Narrative Report’ in the search box.
 If you are looking for a particular geographical location or time period then you can use the Advanced Search.
 In the Keywords type the place name eg Lancashire or Devizes.
 If you are looking for a particular year type it in to the Month and/year field eg 1941.

 Either method will produce a list of search results.
 By clicking on the links you can open each record.
 Reports written between 1938 and 1945 can be viewed by clicking on the red PDF symbol in the record.
-If you are interested in copies of reports from 1946-1965 please contact the enquiry service.
+If you are interested in copies of reports from 1946-1965 please contact us.

 Searching the WVS Bulletin and WRVS Magazine